 Most early buildings in the town were built in the early 1900s with many of them fall into decay and are little more than foundations.
 Goodsprings Schoolhouse was erected in 1913 and is listed on the National Register of Historic Places.
 The town still has a population of about 200 mostly retired folks.

 Over the year’s area mines produced lead, silver, copper, zinc, gold, and silver.
 The most successful mine was the Keystone which accounted for over 7 million dollars of gold.
-With the price of gold soaring, there is new interest in the hills surrounding hills with an open pit mine operation working the ground.
+With the price of gold soaring, there is a new interest in the hills surrounding hills with an open pit mine operation working the ground.

 Most people make the trip to Goodsprings to visit the Pioneer Saloon which opened in 1913 making it one of the state’s oldest.
-Like the most of the buildings in Goodsprings, the Pioneer Saloon was in a state of decay until it was purchased by Las Vegas entrepreneur.
+Like most of the buildings in Goodsprings, the Pioneer Saloon was in a state of decay until it was purchased by Las Vegas entrepreneur.

 Noel Sheckells who now owns the Pioneer has sunk several hundred thousand dollars into the old Saloon fixing the old gal up.
 The old western bar is a popular destination from Las Vegas especially on weekends when there is live entertainment.